dev-32/QR-CODE-GENERATOR-1/README.md

 # QR-CODE-GENERATOR-1

-This is python based project named qr code generator version 1
+This is python based project named qr code generator version 1.

+# IDE Used
+ PyCharm

 # IT USES
 1. qrcode module
 2. random module